salma71192/my-reads/README.md

 ## Prerequisites
 To run this application, you will need the following:

--Node.js
+- Node.js.
--The command line
+- The command line.
--NPM
+- NPM.

 ##  How to install the project:
 	1- Clone the repo or download the zip file.